voyeg3r/dotfaster/vim/wiki/stackexchange.md

 		> text here: Places all text within the paragraph enclosed in a yellow box
 		>! text here: Places all within the paragraph enclosed in a yellow box that

+# Users mention
+If you just want to mention a user in your question, you should link to their profile.

+To add a link: [link text](http://www.example.com)